European Centre for Minority Issues: Publications

-Over the years, the European Centre for Minority Issues has produced a number of Monographs, Reports, Working Papers and Issue Briefs, as well as the peer reviewed online open access journal, Journal on Ethnopolitics and Minority Issues in Europe (JEMIE), in addition to co-editorship (with EURAC Bozen) of the flagship publication European Yearbook of Minority Issues.
+Over the years, the European Centre for Minority Issues has produced a number of peer-reviewed journal articles, monographs, reports, working papers and issue briefs, as well as the peer-reviewed online open access journal, Journal on Ethnopolitics and Minority Issues in Europe (JEMIE), in addition to co-editorship (with EURAC Bozen) of the flagship publication European Yearbook of Minority Issues.
 The goal of this publication effort is to increase the awareness and dissemination of topics on minority issues, as well as to encourage further research in this field.
 Since 2019, the centre has published a scientific blog, the ECMI Minorities Blog, currently edited by Sergiusz Bober and Felix Schulte.

 Events

 Since 2011, the ECMI has organised an annual summer school on national minorities, moving location each year.
-Recent editions have taken place in Brussels (2018), Berlin (2019), Flensburg (2020 and 2021), the Basque Country (2022), Belgrade (2023), Bratislava (2024) and is set for Tallinn in 2025.
+Recent editions have taken place in Brussels (2018), Berlin (2019), Flensburg (2020 and 2021), the Basque Country (2022), Belgrade (2023), Bratislava (2024), Tallinn (2025) and is set for Flensburg in 2026.
 Many editions of the summer school have been co-organised and co-financed with the Coppieters Foundation.

-The Centre also organises academic workshops and conferences in Flensburg and further afield.
+The centre also organises academic workshops and conferences in Flensburg and further afield.
 In 2011 it was one of the organising hosts of the 13th edition of the International Conference on Minority Languages which was held between Flensburg and Sonderburg.